7MustafaAdelIbrahim/Building-a-recommendation-system-for-movies/README.md

 with increased potential revenue and better security for its customers.

 ## There are generally 2 main types of recommendation systems:
 Content-based and collaborative filtering.

 The main difference between each, can be summed up by **the statement that a consumer might make**.
 For instance, the main paradigm of a **Content-based recommendation system** is driven by the statement:

-     **Show me more of the same of what I've liked before.**
+     "Show me more of the same of what I've liked before".

 Content-based systems try to figure out what a user's favorite aspects of an item are, and then make recommendations on items that share those aspects.
 **Collaborative filtering** is based on a user saying,

-     **“Tell me what's popular among my neighbors because I might like it too.”**
+     "Tell me what's popular among my neighbors because I might like it too”.
 Collaborative filtering techniques find similar groups of users, and provide recommendations based on similar tastes within that group.
 In short, it assumes that a user might be interested in what similar users are interested in.